 There are two types of activities that work hand and hand to improve reading fluency.
 One is rapid naming activities that work on improving processing speed.
 Rapid naming deals with your ability to rapidly name letters, objects, or words.
 It is the speed at which your brain retrieves information from memory.
 The other activity works on visual tracking, processing speed, and phonic reading skills.
 Our Reading Programs provide you with those specific activities, improving your overall reading skills.

-What Does the Summer Reading Program Include?
+What Does the Reading Program Include?